apache/parquet-format/LogicalTypes.md

 `UINT_8`, `UINT_16`, and `UINT_32` must annotate an `int32` primitive type and
 `UINT_64` must annotate an `int64` primitive type.

-The sort order used for unsigned integer types is `UNSIGNED`.
+The sort order used for unsigned integer types is unsigned.

 ### DECIMAL